lplclaremont/vending-machine-challenge/README.md

 ## Design
 My program structure includes just one class, since we are only handling the behaviour of changing quantities of coins inside the machine.
 This is all kept inside the CoinBank class.
-Instances of CoinBank are initialised with a list of quantities of coin denominations (£2 ...
-1p) and also the value of coins deposited by a user.
+Instances of CoinBank are initialised with a dictionary representing the quantities of each coin denomination (£2 ...
+1p) and also the value of coins deposited by a user (zero).
-So the input parameter is a python list with 8 integers, and the deposited funds is initially set to zero.
-The coins inside the machine are stored in a class variable called self.bank, which is a dictionary with coin values (in pence) as keys and their quantities as values.
+So the input parameter is a python list with 8 integers, one for each denomination which then populates the bank dictionary.
+This class variable, self.bank, stores the coin values (in pence) as keys and their quantities as values.
 This allows us to handily keep track of and update the quantity of each denomination and also use their monetary value for calculations.
 Below is an initial plan of the class definition:

 ![Screenshot of initial class design](./images/screenshot-class-design.png)